nuochenpku/nuochenpku.github.io/_pages/about.md

 # Activity and Service
 * Invited Talk at Shanghai University Of Engineering Science
-* Interviewer for ACMMM, ACL, EMNLP and AAAI.
+* Reviewer for ACMMM, ACL, EMNLP, AAAI and T-PAMI.

 # Contact
 * Email: chennuo26[at]gmail.com & nchen022[at]connect.hkust-gz.edu.cn